QC20/HeartSense/README.md

-# HeartSense - Indicator Using ECG
+# HeartSense - Illuminating Your Heart's Rhythm

 ## Pseudo Code logic (should you stumble upon this project these are my preliminary ideas as to how this could be done)